dvize/SPT-TypeScript/SWAG/README.txt

         "Time_max": 20,
         "RandomTimeSpawn": true,				//notice commas after each one except last entry "OnlySpawnOnce": true,
         "BotZone": "ZoneDormitory"				//if no BotZone specified a random one is picked.
+You may specify multiple botzones and one will be randomly picked.. just use a comma inbetween.
       }
     ]